Luca-Hu/sharePlacesApp-Frontend/README.md

 As a visitor, you can enter other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
 But visitor can not edit/delete other user's places.

-- 2、 Signup & Signin
+- 2、Signup & Signin

  You can click "Authentication" button at the top right to signup/login.
 If you signup, you will login automatically.

-- 3、Share Place
+- 3、Upload Images To Share

 After you login, you can access to two modules: "My Places" and "Add Place".
 In "Add Place" module, you can create new post to share where you are and add your review.
 In "My Places" module, you can edit/delete your places.